mvysny/vok-orm/README.md

 In the spirit of type safety, the finder methods will only accept `Long` (or whatever is the type of the primary key in the `Entity<x>` implementation clause).

-You can of course use the Sql2o connection yourself, to execute any kind of SELECT statements as you like; you can then define finder methods into the Category companion object.
+You can of course add your own custom finder methods into the Category companion object.
 For example:

 ```kotlin
 data class Category(override var id: Long? = null, var name: String = "") : Entity<Long> {